Summary

 Why should I get insurance for my staff?

-The key business wins are straightforward:
+The main business benefits are straightforward:

 That last point can be a game-changer.
 For small businesses, you can claim health insurance premiums as a business expense (if it's for an employee or director, not just yourself personally).
 That's because it's classed as a valid expense of the business and eligible for tax relief.